³ÉÈËÓ°Òô

 Zero-rate of secondary NIC for special tax site employees

-There is a zero-rate of employer (secondary) Class 1 NIC, up to a bespoke freeport upper secondary threshold for NIC (see the Overview of NIC Classes, rates and thresholds guidance note).
-It can be expected that this will be renamed to the special tax site upper secondary threshold
+There is a zero-rate of employer (secondary) Class 1 NIC, up to a bespoke special tax sites upper secondary threshold for NIC (see the Overview of NIC Classes, rates and thresholds guidance note).

 Powered by